Flag of Armenia

 Throughout history, there have been many variations of the Armenian flag.
 In ancient times, Armenian dynasties were represented by different symbolic animals displayed on their flags.
 In the twentieth century, various Soviet flags represented the Armenian SSR.

-The meanings of the colors are interpreted in many different ways.
-The red stands for the Armenian Highlands, the Armenian people's continued struggle for survival, maintenance of the Christian faith and Armenia's independence and freedom.
-Blue is for the Armenian peaceful skies.
-And orange represents the nation's talent and hard-work.
+The meanings of the colours are interpreted in many different ways.
+The red stands for the Armenian highlands, the Armenian people's continued struggle for survival, maintenance of the Christian faith and Armenia's independence and freedom, blue is for the Armenian peaceful skies, and orange represents the nation's talent and hard-work.

 Design

+The symbolism of the flag's colors is officially given in the 2006 law on the National Flag of Armenia:

-In 2012, the Armenian National Institute of Standards (SARM) issued specifications about the construction and colors on the national flag.:
+In 2012, the Armenian National Institute of Standards (SARM) issued specifications about the construction and colours on the national flag:

-The official definition of the colors, as stated in the Constitution of Armenia, is:

 History

-Today's tricolor flag bears little resemblance to the earliest Armenian 'flags'.
+Today's tricolour flag bears little resemblance to the earliest Armenian 'flags'.
 In ancient times, armies went into battle behind carvings mounted on poles.
 The carvings might represent a dragon, an eagle, a lion or "some mysterious object of the gods".
-With the advent of Christianity, the Armenian empire adopted many different flags representing various dynasties.
-The Artaxiad Dynasty's flag, for instance, consisted of a red cloth displaying two eagles gazing at each other, separated by an eight-pointed star which might represent a flower or some mysterious object.

 Middle Ages

 During the invasion of the Arabs, despite stronger resistance than even the Persian, Armenia came under control Umayyad Caliphate, and on its territory the Armenian Emirate was created, stretching from modern Baku and Derbent in the east to the sources of the Euphrates in the west and from the Terek River in the north to Lake Urmia in the south.
 The emirate received a flag, which is a black cloth without any additional elements on it.

 In 885, Armenia gained independence and the flag, which is a dark red canvas with the image of a white leopard and a Christian cross on it.

-Now the "Ani leopard" from this flag is also an element of the flag and coat of arms of the second largest city and cultural capital of Armenia - the city of Gyumri.
+Now the "Ani leopard" from this flag is also an element of the flag and coat of arms of the second largest city and cultural capital of Armenia - Gyumri.
 Unlike the flags of Greater Armenia, the flag of Armenian Kingdom was not the flag of the ruling dynasty.

-In 1080, the Kingdom of Cilicia was founded.
-For almost four centuries, three royal dynasties have changed there, and each of them changed the country's flag to its own, dynastic one.